kidlatpogi/kidlatpogi/README.md

 ## 👨‍💻 About Me

 - 🎓 I recently earned my **ITS - Database Certification** from Certiport.
-- 💻 Currently learning through [freeCodeCamp](https://www.freecodecamp.org/kidlat) and building projects as I go.
+- 💻 Currently learning through <a href="https://www.freecodecamp.org/kidlat" target="_blank">freeCodeCamp</a> and building projects as I go.
 - 🔨 I enjoy turning code into clean, responsive web pages.
 - 📚 Always exploring new technologies and improving my skills.